FineUploader/react-fine-uploader/README.md

 Makes using [Fine Uploader](http://fineuploader.com) in a React app simple.
 Drop-in high-level components for a turn-key UI.
 Use small focused components to build a more custom UI.

 **This is currently an unstable in-progress project.
-Breaking changes may occur at any time without notice until the version has reached 1.0.
-See the [wiki for details regarding the design plans](../../wiki).**
+Breaking changes may occur at any time without notice until the version has reached 1.0.**

 ## Docs